 This summer and fall, we’ll see an abundance of bicyclists on the streets of New Orleans.
 According to the Regional Planning Commission, spikes in gas prices, the economic stagnation and efforts to cut down on pollution have led many people to opt for less expensive forms of transportation.
 For a city in which 18% of the population does not own a car, biking may be the best option.
 In fact, New Orleans ranked 6th among cities with populations over 250,000 for the highest percentage of workers who use a bicycle to get to work (bicyclists account for 2.47 percent of the city’s total commuters).
 However, whether you ride your bicycle to work or for mere pleasure, bicyclists must be extra careful in our urban city.

-Recently, on August 2, 2014, a bicyclist was killed in a hit and run accident by a drunk driver in Terrebonne Parish.
+On August 2, 2014, a bicyclist was killed in a hit and run accident by a drunk driver in Terrebonne Parish.
 Alarmingly, this accident was no fluke as approximately 700 bicyclists are killed every year in the United States in similar accidents.
 Moreover, throughout the country, there are approximately 50,000 annual bicycle accidents with minor to severe injuries that are actually reported.

 So what can you do to keep yourself and your family safe while riding your bicycles in the New Orleans area?
 Some obvious interventions have been shown to significantly reduce injuries and fatalities to bicyclists.
 Though some of these rules are found in local Parish and municipal codes, most bicyclist rules are found in Title 32 of the Louisiana Motor Vehicle and Traffic Code.